Prescribed measures for the control of noxious weeds

 Protective clothing including gloves and face shield should be worn when cutting and painting plants by hand.

-Cultivation means turning the soil to a depth of at least 15 centimetres with tools such as disc ploughs, harrows and deep rippers and can be useful for treatment of seedlings and regrowth.
+Cultivation means turning the soil to a depth of at least 15 centimetres with tools such as disc ploughs, harrows and deep rippers.
+Cultivation can be useful for treatment of seedlings and regrowth.

-The best time to cultivate is before the seed sets, however, cultivation is not a suitable control method for plants which spread vegetatively as small pieces of such plants can usually regenerate.
+The best time to cultivate is before the seed sets.
+Cultivation is not a suitable control method for plants which spread vegetatively as small pieces of such plants can usually regenerate.

 Cultivation can increase the likelihood of germination of seeds that would otherwise be dormant in the soil.
 Cultivation is only recommended as an addition to other control methods.
 Frequent cultivation will also contribute to soil erosion and breakdown of the soil structure in many soils.

-If any control is to be undertaken which may result in any disturbance of native vegetation, culturally significant areas or waterways, you should contact the responsible authority, being the Department of Economic Development, Jobs, Transport and Resources (DEDJTR), Cultural Heritage and/or Catchment Management Authority, prior to works being conducted.
+If any control is to be undertaken which may result in any disturbance of native vegetation, culturally significant areas or waterways, you should contact Agriculture Victoria.